Mirckos/Harbour-Session-10/README.md

 # Harbour-Session-10

-Three different architecture projects with docker-compose
+Three projects in docker-compose with different architectural approaches (monolith and world services)